shiltemann/global-galaxy-course/index.md

 2. Follow one of the **recommended tutorials**; these do not have videos, but there are expert instructors online for support today
 3. Follow any other tutorial from the [GTN website](https://training.galaxyproject.org) that looks interesting to you, and we will do our best to guide you!

+NOTE: more training sessions may be added here over time!

 #### Video Tutorials